Anmarnh95/attribute-inference-attacks-on-graph-neural-network/README.md

 ~~~python
 config.model_name = "GCN"
 ~~~
 This will specifiy which target model you want to use, the available models are: GCN, SAGE, and LPGNN.
-LPGNN needs more configurations compared to the first two, because its differentially private.
-To run LPGNN or add your own model, read in [config](config.py) carefully.
+LPGNN needs more configurations compared to the first two, because its differentially private and has to be cloned or installed first.
+To run LPGNN, read [it's interface](configurations/models/model_sage.py) and the [config](config.py) carefully.

+To add your own model, read [config](config.py) carefully.
 The default model is GCN.

 ~~~python
 config.random_seed = 32